basarevych/secure-proxy/README.md

 Secure Proxy
 ============

-HTTP/HTTPS reverse proxy that adds login/password and Google Authenticator protection to the target site.
+HTTP/HTTPS reverse proxy which adds login/password and Google Authenticator protection to the target site.

 Installation
 ------------